 The great thing about walking is that you don’t need any specialist equipment.
-Just remember to wear comfortable shoes, ideally a pair of trainers.
+However it’s important to wear comfortable shoes, and a pair of trainers is ideal.

 We asked personal trainer Gina Hemmings to share her 6 simple steps to successful walking.